incendies/emreozdiyarcv/index.md

 * Full-Stack Software Developer & Work on my small projects

 - I'm a Full-Stack developer and Senior SEO specialist
-- I use JavaScript (React, NodeJS), PHP(Laravel, Symfony), GoLang,  Python, C#
+- I use JavaScript (React, VueJS, NodeJS, ExpressJS), PHP(Laravel, Symfony), Typescript, GoLang,  Python, C#
 - I sold 5 websites [netflixjunkie.com](https://netflixjunkie.com) and [chaospin.com](https://chaospin.com) in 2021 and [thegamescabin.com](https://thegamescabin.com) and [corexbox.com](https://corexbox.com) in 2022 [metalshout.com](https://metalshout.com) in 2023.
 - I've been writing JavaScript, Python, GoLang, and C#.
 I can write code that complies with Solid Principles.
 - I have experience working with every type of SQL database system for example SQLite, Firebase, MySQL, and PostgreSQL.
 - I can easily implement my codes with Google Cloud, AWS, or other cloud services.
 - I have experience with CI/CD, Docker, Kubernetes, and AWS environments.
-- - You can see code examples and open-source personal projects below.
+- You can see code examples and open-source personal projects below.

 ## Education
 `2011-2017`
 __Istanbul University, Physics.__
 `2022-`
 __Freie Berlin University, Masters of Physics.__